unicode-org/icu/icu4c/APIChangeReport.md

 ## Colophon

-Contents generated by StableAPI tool on Fri Oct 24 17:48:52 PDT 2025
+Contents generated by StableAPI tool on Thu Sep 03 12:59:33 PDT 2026

 Copyright © 2019 and later: Unicode, Inc. and others.
 License & terms of use: http://www.unicode.org/copyright.html